 Our independent guides cover key areas of health, safety and environmental legislation and duties.

 Asthma in the workplace - what do I need to know?

-What is the real risk of Bioterrorism?Read more
+What is the real risk from bioterrorism?

-The risk that biological and chemical agents will be used deliberately to cause harm has historically been very low.
+The risk that biological and chemical agents will be used deliberately to cause harm has historically been very low outside wars.
 However, in a time of international conflict and terrorist activity, it is easy to become paranoid about biological and chemical agents being used in the UK.Read more

 What do I need to know about Bird Flu or “Avian Influenza”?

-Bird Flu is a contagious disease of animals caused by viruses that normally only infect birds and, less commonly, pigs.
-Avian influenza viruses are very specific to bird species but have, on rare occasions, crossed the species barrier to infect humans.
+Avian influenza (bird flu/avian flu) is a contagious disease of animals caused by strains of the influenza virus that normally only infect birds and, less commonly, pigs and some other mammals.
+On rare occasions, they have also crossed the species barrier to cause infection in humans.Read more

-What is the relevance of BREEAM In-use to FM?Read more
+What is the relevance of BREEAM In-Use to FM?

 BREEAM In-Use is a scheme used to assess environmental impacts and sustainability issues relating to existing buildings.
 It is designed to reduce the running costs of buildings and improve their environmental and sustainability credentials by identifying areas for improvement.Read more